TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

 # Pipeline details and explanation:
       1. mappings: contains all the mapping files.
       2. pipeline: contains all the codes, scripts used to transform the diaspora database into RDF.
-         1. Inside the `pipeline` folder, there are three folders `automate`, `jobs` and `workspace`.
+         1. Inside the `pipeline` folder, there are four folders `database_dump`, `automate`, `jobs` and `workspace`.
             - The `workspace` folder contains the jobs that are required for the transformation of Bacdive database into RDF.
               - The diaspora_to_csv folder:
                  1. Contains python script that connects to the MySql database and transforms the Bacdive database into csv format.

               - The diaspora_rdf_map folder contains:
                  1. [SDM-RDFizer](https://github.com/SDM-TIB/SDM-RDFizer) tool and a python file to create config file that will be used to run the SDM-RDFizer.
-                 2. The `Mapping` folder that contains the RML mapping files.
+                 2. The `Mapping` folder that contains two folders `mappings`, `output`.
+                 3. The `mappings` folder contains the RML mapping files.
-                 3. The `output` folder which is used to store the generated RDF files.
+                 4. The `output` folder which is used to store the generated RDF files.
-                 3. An rdf.py file that has a parameter "number_of_datasets".
+                 5. An rdf.py file that has a parameter "number_of_datasets".
 Currently 68 tables are being transferred.

               - The Diaspora_store_to_graph folder:
                  1. Contains python script to store generated rdf files into the graph database.